philbertshea/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

 * 1d.
+The student that the user wants to mark attendance for does not have a valid tutorial group.

+    * 1d1.
+TAssist shows an error message, informing the user that the student has no tutorial group, and therefore cannot be marked attendance for tutorials.

+    * 1d2.
+User enters new data.

+* 1e.
 User requests that the student be marked as not attended.

-    * 1d1.
+    * 1e1.
 TAssist marks the student as not attended for the indicated week.

       Use case ends.

-* 1e.
+* 1f.
 User requests that the student be marked as on MC.

-    * 1e1.
+    * 1f1.
 TAssist marks the student as on MC for the indicated week.

       Use case ends.